rtldr/firebase-firestore-playlist/README.md

 # firebase-firestore-playlist
-All course files for the Firebase Firestore playlist on The Net Ninja YouTube channel.
+All course files for the Firebase Firestore playlist on The Net Ninja YouTube channel (branches: lesson-*)

-Make sure you select the correct branch to see the files :)
+To see rtldr's code, checkout rtldr-dev